Modifying a Solana dApp to Support Eclipse: "Chomping Glass"

 The first step is to clone the Chomping Glass repo:

-We assume that you've followed the Quick Start guide and configured your Solana CLI properly to point to the Eclipse Devnet RPC.
+We assume that you've followed the guide and configured your Solana CLI properly to point to the Eclipse Devnet RPC.
 Give yourself some devnet tokens: solana airdrop 1

 Some programs might hardcode dependencies such as oracles or bridges.
-You should review your code to see where you might need to make changes and reach out to the Eclipse team if you need assistance.
+You should to see where you might need to make changes and reach out to the Eclipse team if you need assistance.

 Assuming there are no changes to be made, you can deploy the program as per usual: